PreetinderSingh345/five_digit_up_counter/README.md

+# Five Digit Up Counter

-This five digit up counter counts upto the number provided from 0 to 99999
+- This five digit up counter counts upto the number provided from 0 to 99999